smartblockchain2/FoodRecipeApi/README.md

 # FoodRecipes
+  This prototype is hosted at:  <a href="/https://recipeplanly.azurewebsites.net/"   target="_blank">Recipe Lookup</a>

   Display Recipes based on user queries against Edamam Recipe API.

 ## Purpose
   This was designed as a proof of concept, for displaying Recipes online, using Javascript, jQuery, and Ajax calls against the Edamam Recipe API.